 Strange things happen as the temperature drops toward absolute zero, which is basically the temperature equivalent of the speed of light in a vacuum (C) being the velocity limit for anything with mass.
-Oh, we’ve gotten really close to absolute zero — within nanokelvins — and in theory could get really close to the speed of light, although that would take ridiculous amounts of energy.
+Oh, we’ve gotten really close to absolute zero — within nanokelvins — and in theory we could get really close to the speed of light, although that would take ridiculous amounts of energy.

-But… where matter can’t be is right at these two figures: Exactly absolute zero, exactly C. There’s nothing in the equations, though, that say that objects with mass cannot move faster than the speed of light or be colder than absolute zero.
+But… where matter can’t be is right at these two figures: Exactly absolute zero, or exactly C. There’s nothing in the equations, though, that say that objects with mass cannot move faster than the speed of light or be colder than absolute zero.

 Practically speaking, it would require infinite energy to jump from 99.99999% to 100.00001% of C, so that’s not possible, but scientists in Germany think they may have achieved temperatures below absolute zero.